reservoirprotocol/relay-periphery/README.md

 2. RelayRouter verifies the signature and uses Permit2 to transfer tokens from the user
 3. RelayRouter executes the specified calls (e.g., swap operations)
 4. Any remaining tokens or ETH can be handled via cleanup functions

+## CreditMaster

+CreditMaster is a contract for holding user and solver funds in escrow to secure Relay orders.
+CreditMaster can be deployed to any chain where users would like to send input tokens for a cross-chain or same-chain order.

+CreditMaster does not keep track of individual account balances – instead balances across all chains are tracked by an offchain Allocator that generates signatures when users and solvers would like to withdraw their funds.
+For example, once a user deposits ETH on Chain A to be bridged to Chain B, a solver can prove to the Allocator that they filled the user's order on Chain B in order to increase the solver's ETH balance on Chain A.

 ## Tests